EuroProofNet/europroofnet.github.io/_pages/WG4/Cambridge23/meeting.md

 ## Abstracts

 <a name="loukanova"></a>
-### Roussanka Loukanova - Rendering Natural Language of Mathematical Texts into Formal Languagee (Invited Talk)
+### Roussanka Loukanova - Rendering Natural Language of Mathematical Texts into Formal Language (Invited Talk)

 The language of mathematical texts, e.g., descriptions, definitions, statements, and proofs, is typically a specialised natural language, suitably interleaved with mathematical symbols and expressions.
 Fragments of mathematical language are carefully written, e.g., by: